 Zoom Online Meetings until further notice - RSVP REQUIRED - EMAIL Nancy L. Johnson volunteer Support Group Leader at email@example.com

 Wednesday, March 16 @ 6:30 PM - Dr. Sara McCoy specializes in rheumatology and internal medicine.
-She will be discussing a Sjogren's topic.
+She was a fabulous speaker who presented on Sjogren's Syndrome.

 Wednesday, July 20 @ 6:30 PM featuring Dr. Shivani Garg - UW-Health Lupus Clinic

 Wednesday, September 21 @ 6:30 PM - Us In Lupus presentation

 LFA, WI Chapter is happy to announce the formation of a new lupus support group in the Fox Valley Area.
 This group will start with virtual meetings, with plans to move to in-person meetings as COVID numbers drop.